Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x200/solution.md

 - iVar2 must be 0 to avoid error.
 - cVar1 must be 0 to go next.
 - If Bvar4 is not 0, then our Debugger will be detected.
-- Otherwise if Bvar4 is indeed 0, the flag will appear means we just bypassed the AntiDebug successfully.
+- Otherwise if Bvar4 is indeed 0, the flag will appear means we just bypassed the AntiDebugger successfully.

 Now we will open x32dbg to modify these variables.
 ```asm